AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

       merge-fonts.py PopHappiness.ttf nintendo_NTLG-DB_001.ttf PopHappiness_Merged.ttf
     </p>

-    Note: This is a single line command - it is wrapped so the whole command can be seen for easy copy without horizontally scrolling.
+    Note: This is a single line command - it is wrapped so the whole command is displayed for easy copy without horizontally scrolling.

     The fonts have been merged as `PopHappiness_Merged.ttf`.